nitinpawar/datagenerator/README.md

 Second column is datatype for the column and third column is data related information like format and range etc

-Currently it supports only three datatypes, feel free to add any more in functions.py and then invoke it via makecall() in main file.
+Currently it supports only date, int and string datatypes, feel free to add any more in functions.py and then invoke it via makecall() in main file

+A special function "dependent" is added which generates dependent values based on some other column.
+Format for dependent function is columnname<tab>dependent<tab>function-{values for functions and subfunction}<tab><column on which dependent>
+Column on which dependent is the # of column starting first column ranked 0

+date function has three subfunctions
+	addDays
+	getMonth
+	getYear
+map function basically maps the keys with values